SAFETAG/SAFETAG/content/guides/remote_assessment/examples/recon-ng.md

       * The API key will be replace that text.
       * An upgraded account is required to access advanced search features.

-  * Twitter Consumer Key (twitter_api) -
+  * Twitter App API key (twitter_api) and  (twitter_secret) -
       * Create an application here: https://apps.twitter.com/
       * The Consumer key will be available on the application management page.

-  * Twitter Consumer Secret (twitter_secret)
-    * The Consumer secret will be available on the application management page for the application created above.
+      * The Consumer secret  (twitter_secret) will be available on the application management page for the application created above.

   * VirusTotal API Key (virustotal_api)
     * Create a free account by clicking the "Join our community" button here: https://www.virustotal.com/en/documentation/private-api/#